Krept and Konan: Other projects

 Krept and Konan launched the Positive Direction foundation on 6 November 2017 at Harris Academy South Norwood, Krept's old school.
 The foundation provides workshops in "music production, engineering and songwriting".

 The duo also launched their restaurant, Crepes & Cones, on 12 May 2018 alongside grime artist J2K.
 Hundreds of fans lined up during its opening weekend, with food shortages due to the large number of orders.
 The restaurant also employs young offenders to give them a chance to rehabilitate.
+As of 2024, the restaurant is permanently closed.

 In 2019, Krept and Konan also created the first series of BBC Three's The Rap Game UK alongside DJ Target.
 Adopting the format of the US version, seven MCs battled to get signed for a single record deal.
 The show was renewed for a second season, which aired in 2020.

+In January 2025, they opened a supermarket called Saveways in Croydon, specifically tailored to serve the needs of black, Asian and ethnic communities.

 Personal lives

 Konan lost his stepfather on 1 July 2011, when masked gunmen followed Konan into the house.
 One of the gunmen had targeted Konan for dating his ex-girlfriend, but shot his stepfather in the chest when he tried to chase the gunmen out of the house.
 This experience was later told on the song "My Story".

+Konan's mother is also involved in the music business, and goes by the stage name Donna Michael.
+She is a reggae singer, and used to be a backing singer for his father, Delroy Wilson.

 Krept lost his cousin, named Cadet, in a car accident on 9 February 2019.
 He has a daughter with model Sasha Ellese, named Nala, who was born on 11 June 2020.

 The duo lost close friend and business partner Nyasha "Nash" Chagonda to suicide in June 2018, who was commemorated in "Broski" on the album Revenge Is Sweet.

 They are both avid supporters of football club Manchester United.